vcaraulean/mGitHub.SampleApp/readme.txt

 mGitHub.SampleApp is a Windown Phone 7 sample application written using Caliburn.Micro.

-Application is offering acces to projects and repositories on GitHub.
+Application is provinding acces to projects and repositories on GitHub.
 You can navigate trough few preselected repositories and users/projects, see detais, view project contributors and few other features.